dyle71/death-of-krydort/README.md

 mechanics rolling a single D10 to resolve challenges.

 In particular, I'm playing a merchant of Kaedwen, who is ... well ... physically not really suited.
-Basically he good with his wits and can convince anyone to buy anything.
+Basically he's good with his wits and can convince anyone to buy anything.

 Full stop.